Sam Smith discography

-English singer Sam Smith has released four studio albums, one independent album, three live albums, one remix album, one soundtrack, thirteen extended plays, thirty-four singles (featuring on eight singles), and three promotional singles.
+English singer and songwriter Sam Smith has released four studio albums, one independent album, three live albums, one remix album, one soundtrack, thirteen extended plays, thirty-seven singles (featuring on eight singles), and six promotional singles.

+Smith has reportedly sold 49 million albums, 300 million singles worldwide and over 84 billion career streams, becoming one of the best-selling British pop artists of the past decade.
+Billboard ranked Smith as the 12th most successful male solo artist of the 2010s decade (25th overall).
+According to RIAA, Smith has sold 51 million certified digital singles in the United States.
+Smith has scored eight number-one singles and three number-one albums in the United Kingdom.
+Official Charts named Smiths debut album In the Lonely Hour as the biggest selling debut album of the decade, as well as the sixth most successful album of the decade in the UK.

 In the Lonely Hour, Smith's debut album, was released in May 2014.
 Smith debuted in October 2012 as a featured artist on English electronic duo Disclosure's single "Latch", which peaked at number 11 on the UK Singles Chart.
-In February 2013 "Lay Me Down" as the lead single from the album.
+In February 2013, "Lay Me Down" as the lead single from the album.
 In May 2013, they featured on Naughty Boy's single "La La La".
 The single was released on 19 May 2013 and peaked to number one in the UK.
 In October 2013 Smith released their first EP Nirvana.
 "Money on My Mind" was released as the second single from the album on 16 February 2014, the song peaked at number one on the UK Singles Chart.
 "Stay with Me" was released as the third single from the album on 14 April 2014, the song peaked to number one on the UK Singles Chart.
 "I'm Not the Only One" was the album's fourth single.
-It was released on 31 August 2014, peaking to number 3 on the UK Singles Chart.
-"Like I Can" was released as the album's fifth single on 5 December 2014, peaking at number 9 on the UK Singles Chart, becoming Smith's fourth consecutive top-ten hit as a lead artist in the UK.
+It was released on 31 August 2014, peaking to number three on the UK Singles Chart.
+"Like I Can" was released as the album's fifth single on 5 December 2014, peaking at number nine on the UK Singles Chart, becoming Smith's fourth consecutive top-ten hit as a lead artist in the UK.